-Coverage measures from the above testing criteria are obtainable from the ATAC tool.
+The above coverage measures are obtainable from the ATAC tool.
 ATAC (Automatic Test Analysis for C) is a software testing tool for the measurement of data flow coverage for C programs during their execution.
-Using ATAC, we show the relationship between testing and reliability using two real-world applications.
-The first application is an automatic (i.e., computerized) airplane landing system, or so-called autopilot, developed and programmed by 15 programming teams at the University of Iowa and the Rockwell/Collins Avionics Division [17], using the NVP design paradigm described in Figure 7.
+Using ATAC, two real-world applications were made available to show the relationship between testing and reliability.
+The first application is a automatic (i.e., computerized) airplane landing system, or so-called autopilot, developed and programmed by 15 programming teams at the University of Iowa and the Rockwell/Collins Avionics Division [16], using an N-version programming design paradigm.
 12 versions of the autopilot program were produced and accepted at the end of the project.
-The coverage measures obtained from this project and the fault detection history are depicted in Figure 8.
+Figure 6 shows the progress of software testing from unit testing (1 complete test case), integration testing (960 test cases), to acceptance testing (21600 test cases).
+The dash lines depict the accumulation of test coverage, while the solid line depicts the increased percentage of fault detection.
+The data points are taken from the average of the resulting 12 programs.
+It can be seen from Figure 6 that as the number of program executions increases, the data flow coverage increases, and the number of detected faults also increases.
+Both the coverage and the detected faults, however, do not increase linearly with respect to the number of program executions.

-Figure 8 Relationship between Coverage Improvement and Fault Detection during Testing Phases
+Figure 6 Relationship between Coverage Improvement and Fault Detection during Testing Phases